beckn/financial-services/docs/example-implementations/Mutual-funds-Workflow.md

     }
 }
 ```

+**Note:** The signed `confirm` request from a BAP can be considered as an authorization by the investor to buy the SIP.
+No specific authorization code is required from the investor to sign the order.

 #### Returning the confirmed order with fulfillment state (`on_confirm`)
 In this interaction, the BPP creates the order in its database, and initiates its purchase from the respective fund.
 Then it returns the order to the BAP by calling its `on_confirm` endpoint.
 Below is an example of a confirmed mutual fund order with its latest fulfillment state.